TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 EXPIRE ‘TIMETOLIVE in seconds',
-COLUMN_BATCH_SIZE 'string-constant', // Must be an integer COLUMN_MAX_DELTA_ROWS 'string-constant', // Must be an integer )
+COLUMN_BATCH_SIZE 'string-constant', // Must be an integer COLUMN_MAX_DELTA_ROWS 'string-constant', // Must be an integer QCS 'string-constant', // column-name [, column-name ] * //only applicable for column_sample
+FRACTION 'string-constant',  //Must be a double //only applicable for column_sample STRATARESERVOIRSIZE 'string-constant',  // Default 50 Must be an integer. //only applicable for column_sample BASETABLE 'string-constant', //base table name //only applicable for column_sample )
 [AS select_statement];
 ```